Today, I share some news from the Arizona Supreme Court about its holding oral arguments in Tucson tomorrow, Tuesday, November 10, 2015:

 “The justices have identified two cases to be presented, and attorneys representing each side will be given 20 minutes to present their arguments.
 After the second case, the justices will take questions from the audience, as long as those questions do not pertain to the case or cases they just heard.”

 When: Tuesday, Nov.
 10, 2015, 2-4 p.m.
 Guests must arrive no later than 1:10 p.m. in order to go through security screening.

 Where: Ares Auditorium, Room 164, University of Arizona James E. Rogers College of Law, 1201 E. Speedway Blvd.

 Who may attend: Seating is limited and available to those who have preregistered here.
 Members of the public are welcome on a first-come, first-served basis as remaining space allows.
 Note that food and beverages are not permitted past security.

 2-2:40 p.m.: State v.
 Joseph Javier Romero, CR-15-0039-PR (issue regards the Daubert standard for expert witnesses)

 3-3:50 p.m.: Jackie Abbott et al. v Banner Health Network et al., CV-15-0013-PR (issue regards a patient class-action against Arizona hospitals in which patients claim hospitals engaged in “balance billing” in liens, precluded by federal law)

-“This judicial visit is hosted by the William H. Rehnquist Center for the Constitutional Structures of Government at the James E. Rogers College of Law.”
+The Supreme Court oral arguments will be live-streamed/simulcast and archived for later viewing here.
+The Court’s Tucson visit is hosted by the William H. Rehnquist Center at the James E. Rogers College of Law.